ScarletKuro/Blazor.GoogleTagManager/README.md

 ```
 Other useful links for consent settings: [link1](https://support.google.com/tagmanager/answer/10718549) [link2](https://developers.google.com/tag-platform/tag-manager/templates/consent-apis)
 ### Debug to console
 You can enable debugging to the browser console.
+This helps to see whatever the library is initialized properly.

+Keep in mind that this will only output the events that is done by this library, it will not show the triggers that were configured in the [Google Tag Manager Dashboard](https://tagmanager.google.com/).
+For the rest, please, use this [debug](#debuging-your-google-tag-manager) section.
 ```CSharp
 builder.Services.AddGoogleTagManager(options =>
 {